noah-nuebling/redirection-service/README.md

 - https://noah-nuebling.github.io/redirection-service/
 - https://redirect.macmousefix.com/

+## Why not use mac-mouse-fix-website?

+The main website is a big slow vue app, this is basically just a html.file which we can edit pretty easily directly in the browser.

 ## Post actions

 At the time of writing, after opening an application (e.g. with a mailto: link), the redirection service will try to navigate back in the window/tab history, or, if there is no history, it will try to close the redirection window.